w3hc/gov/README.md

 ## Deploy

-Create a `.env` on the model of `.env.example` and add your own keys.
+1. Create a `.env` on the model of `.env.example` and add your own keys

-Deploy your NFT contract:
+2. In the `/metadata` directory, edit the `MANIFESTO.md` file and replace the `lode-runner-lightblue.png` image

+Then:

 ```shell
 npx hardhat deploy